GiuseppeRotondo03/Anty-Design/README.md

 # #NOTE
-GameDesign, Level design and half of models were done in only 2 DAYS.
+GameDesign, Level design and half of models were done, on purpose, in only 2 DAYS.